ryankaplan/ryankaplan.github.io/_posts/2020-09-23-distance-fields.md

 Overall my demo has a few extra tweaks that I might write about in future but this is the core of it.
 Thanks for reading!
 If you have questions or comments, let me know [on Twitter](https://twitter.com/ryanjkaplan).

-_Thank you to Jessica Liu, Susan Wang, Matt Nichols and Kenrick Rilee for giving feedback on early drafts of this post!
-Also, if you enjoyed this post you might enjoy working with me at [Figma](https://www.figma.com/careers/)!_
+\_Thank you to Jessica Liu, Susan Wang, Matt Nichols and Kenrick Rilee for giving feedback on early drafts of this post!